 Earth, Wind, Fire, Water - Nordic Contemporary Crafts was the 44th edition of the exhibition series Tendenser at Galleri F 15 in Moss, Norway.
-This year’s exhibition is curated by Randi Grov Berger and brings together seventeen artists and artist groups from the Nordic countries who uses their craft, their tools and their deep material knowledge to address environmental issues.
+The exhibition is curated by Randi Grov Berger and brings together seventeen artists and artist groups from the Nordic countries who uses their craft, their tools and their deep material knowledge to address environmental issues.
 These practices explore the potential of materials and the elements to co-author artistic works; to participate in and at times control the process and outcome.
 Through their work, which encompasses biology, geology, and cosmology, the artists confront a longing for a deeper connection to the earth.
 They challenge our perception of materials, of the so-called natural world, and of ourselves.
 The exhibition was shown at Galleri F 15 16 June - 5 October 2020, before moving to its next location at Gustavsbergs Konsthall, Sweden 6 February - 9 May 2021.

 The exhibition was a collaboration between Galleri F 15 and the Nordic Network of Crafts Associations (NNCA).
 The exhibition, theory programme and publication was supported by Nordic Culture Fund and Nordic Culture Point.

 Collaboration with Gustavsbergs Konsthall

-From 6 February - 9 May 2021 Earth, Wind, Fire, Water - Nordic Contemporary Crafts will be open at Gustavsbergs Konsthall 6 February – 9 May 2021.
-Gustavsbergs is Sweden's only contemporary craft focused gallery, located on the outskirts of Stockholm.
+Earth, Wind, Fire, Water - Nordic Contemporary Crafts will be shown at Gustavsbergs Konsthall 6 February – 9 May 2021.
+Gustavsbergs is Sweden's only gallery focusing on contemporary craft, and is located on the outskirts of Stockholm.
 The NNCA and Galleri F 15 were happy to collaborate with Gustavsbergs and proud to present the second showing of the exhibition.
 Due to COVID-19 restrictions, the gallery will be closed for the public on the date of the opening 6 February, but it will be digitally broadcasted through a livestream on Gustavsbergs Konsthall's Instagram account.

 Experience the exhibition Earth, Wind, Fire, Water – Nordic Contemporary Crafts through digital guided tours.
 In the videos curator Randi Grov Berger introduces the exhibition and the artists involved.
 The tour is devided into four parts.

 In the first part the exhibitions title and theme is presented.